JGen-Notes/BeeGenUtilitiesWindows/README.md

 Completed.
 ```
-Sample JSON generated for the objects and properties
+Sample JSON generated for the objects and properties.

 ```sh
 [